sthordall/docker/gocd/README.md

 ### Start GoCD Agents

-It will be assume that `go-agent` service should use docker facilities where it is hosted itself.
-For that it is required to share (i.e. mount) `docker` client and its libraries.
+It will be assumed that `go-agent` service should use docker facilities where it is hosted itself.
+For that it is required to share (i.e. mount) docker client and its libraries into `go-agent` containers docker client can be used as if `go-agent` has docker infrastructure installed in it natively.

 And this is how to create `go-agent` service: